prasdudrambles/prasdud/README.md

-Hi, I’m @prasdud
+Hi, I’m prasdud
-I’m interested in making software and breaking said software I’m currently learning
+I’m interested in making stuff.
-How to reach - ping on github
+You can reach me at prasdud@protonmail.com

 <!---
 prasdud/prasdud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.